-Take the first step by brainstorming what you want to share to Booth.
+Brainstorm what you want to share to Booth.
 What are your core experiences that have allowed you to a) support curiosity b) think broadly c) take risks and d) challenge assumptions?
-Once you’ve narrowed down your thoughts to a few key stories, review the pictures to see which one best captures your experiences (and what you can bring to the program).
-The admissions team wants to see your creativity in how you answer the question of why Booth in particular.
-Look at different aspects of student life in each picture – what are the people doing?
-What environment are they in?
-What aspect of the picture rings a bell with your own story?
+Once you’ve narrowed down your thoughts to 2-3 key stories, review the pictures to see which one best captures your experiences.
+In particular, consider:

 A note on format

-A note on word count – a picture is worth a thousand words!
-Or technically, as many words as you’d like (since there’s no word limit).
-Although there is no official word count, we encourage you to be cautious about going over our suggested limit of 750 words.
+A note on word count –Although there is no official word count, we encourage you to be cautious about going over our suggested limit of 750 words.

 Other application details